magento/devdocs/guides/v2.2/cloud/welcome/discover-workflow.md

     git fetch origin
     git pull origin <environment ID>

-The first time you start working in branches for your Starter project, you need to create a Staging branch.
-This sets up a Staging environment with a code branch matching the Production `master` branch and environment.

-Next, create branches from `staging` to develop code, add extensions, and configure 3rd party integrations.
-Anytime you need to develop custom code, add extensions, integrate with a 3rd party service, work in a develop branch created from `staging`.
-You will have four active Integration environments available.
-When you push your an active branch of Git code, one of these Integration environments automatically deploys your code to test.
+You can create a developer branch from `master`, which is an active branch in Integration.
+Anytime you need to develop custom code, add extensions, integrate with a 3rd party service, work in a develop branch.
+You will have up to seven active Git branches available.
+When you create and push your branch, a full environment is automatically available to test your code.

-We walk you through the process when you [set up your local]({{page.baseurl}}cloud/access-acct/first-time-setup.html).
+When you [set up your local]({{page.baseurl}}cloud/access-acct/first-time-setup.html) developer environment, we walk-through the software and tools you should install, including Git and the Magento Cloud CLI (a bit more robust than Git).

 The format of the Git branch command is: